His Power (2 Peter 1:3-4)

 I can pray this because His divine power has bestowed on us everything necessary for life and godliness through the rich knowledge of the One who called us through His own glory and excellence.
 Through these things He has bestowed on us His precious and most magnificent promises so that you may become partakers of the divine nature, after escaping the worldly corruption that is produced by evil desire.

-First of all, it’s important to note, that growth, says Peter in vv.
-3-11, is expected from the Gardener.
-He commands us in verses 5-7 to “make every effort to add” moral excellences to our faith so that we will prove effective and productive in our faith-knowledge of Christ.
+First of all, it’s important to note, that growth, says in 2 Peter 1:3-11, is expected from the Gardener.
+He commands us in verses 2 Peter 1:5-7 to “make every effort to add” moral excellences to our faith so that we will prove effective and productive in our faith-knowledge of Christ.
 And the Lord should expect growth; He has every right!
 After all, He has tended so faithfully to His garden, daily irrigating it with the fresh water of His Spirit, nourishing it through His nutrient-rich word, shining the countenance of His presence on it daily, and jealously protecting it from all predators.

 But, there is a spiritual trap here.
 Since all spiritual and moral graces rest in God’s enormous power, as Peter rightly says, I might be tempted to think that all I need to do is sit back, relax, and let God take over, let Him do all the work.
 I need not – and some people would say, ‘dare not’ – do anything.
 We don’t want to pollute the grace of God, they say.
 The Christian life is all about resting in God’s grace, they argue.
 “Let go and let God”, is their mantra.